LIDA-Data-Analytics-Team/laser-activity/README.md

 The Azure Logic App use System Managed Identity to authenticate against most of the resources it interacts with.

-All functions require that the Azure Logic App have membership to the roles in the table below, for authentication against the Azure REST API and/or the Azure SQL Database:
+All functions require that the Azure Function App have membership to the roles in the table below, for authentication against the Azure REST API and/or the Azure SQL Database:

 |Scope|Role|
 |---|---|